THIS WEEK'S SPONSOR:

 About MacStories

-Today, in addition to the website, MacStories includes Club MacStories, which offers exclusive access to extra MacStories content every week, AppStories, a weekly podcast about the world of apps co-hosted by Federico Viticci and John Voorhees, and MacStories Unwind, a weekly podcast covering movies, TV, videogames, music, and more.
+Today, in addition to the website, MacStories includes Club MacStories, that offers exclusive access to extra MacStories content every week, AppStories, a weekly podcast about the world of apps co-hosted by Federico Viticci and John Voorhees, MacStories Unwind, a weekly podcast covering movies, TV, videogames, music, and more, and Magic Rays of Light, a show focused on the world of Apple TV and Apple originals.

-MacStories’ audience includes creative, professional, and tech-savvy readers who care about quality software designed for Macs, iOS devices, and the web, as well as detailed reviews, editorials, and tutorials.
+MacStories’ global audience includes creative, professional, and tech-savvy readers who care about quality apps designed for Apple products and appreciate detailed, insightful reviews, editorials, and tutorials.

 The MacStories Team